What happens at property mediation?

 Is property mediation a good thing?

-Yes- because if gives the parties a chance to resolve a case outside court.
+Yes- because if gives the parties a chance to settle a case outside court.
 If you end up in Court to resolve your case you likely will end up paying a huge cost in both time and money.
+The mediation process is similar to collaborative law, but is generally mandatory in North Carolina and serves as an effective way to help clear dockets in an overworked court system.

 Who pays for mediation?